RajatRasal/rajatrasal.github.io/_posts/2019-09-05-Import-*-is-a-CRIME-worthy-of-death.md

 {% include techquote.html quote="A namespace is a mapping from (identifier) names to objects.
 Most namespaces are <u>currently implemented as Python dictionaries</u>..." footer="Python Documentation - 9.2 Scopes and Namespaces" %}

-Moreover, given that the **keys of a dictionary form a set**, i.e. keys must be unique, **this ensures that all identifiers in a namespace are unique** (which I think is quite nice).
+Moreover, given that the **keys of a dictionary form a set**, i.e. keys must be unique, **this ensures that all identifiers in a namespace are unique** (which I think is quite neat).

 Examples of namespaces in Python would be the set of **builtin names** ```__builtins__```, containing all of Python's out-of-the-box functions such as ```sum()``` or ```list()```, the **global names**, such as global identifiers or imports at the top of a Python file, and **local names** which we find within a code block, such as a for loop variable[^for_loop_scope] or the local variables of a function[^object_namespaces].
 All the identifiers which are found after executing an ```import``` statement at the top of a Python file end up in the global namespace.
 Consider the example given at the beginning of this article: